-The acquisition of the university is a step forward towards our strategy of becoming Egypt's leading higher education services provider by expanding in key locations and providing value for money, high-quality tertiary education.
-The acquisition in New Cairo expands Taaleem's portfolio to three universities, of which, two universities are in Greater Cairo.
+The acquisition of the university was a step forward towards our strategy of becoming Egypt's leading higher education services provider by expanding in key locations and providing value for money, high-quality tertiary education.
+The acquisition in New Cairo expands Taaleem's portfolio to three Universities, of which, two Universities are in Greater Cairo.